Should I Rent a Car in Italy? The Honest Split by Region

 Should I rent a car in Italy?

-Is the train a good alternative to driving in Italy?
+Is the train actually cheaper than renting a car in Italy?